-- The HFC will have more leverage to require certain services provided to residents of a particular development as the general partner of the owner. - As general partner, the HFC can receive a share of the developer fee and net cash flow generated from the project.
-These funds are generally received for a minimum over 15 years and would provide a predictable revenue stream for the HFC.
-The funds could be used to assist the HFC in furthering their affordable housing initiatives. - The HFC may also participate as the general contractor to allow a sales tax exemption on the hard construction materials.
-The HFC would subcontract to an actual general contractor to perform the actual duties of the general contractor, but the HFC would receive a fee for their role as general contractor. - At the end of the 15-year tax credit compliance period, the HFC is granted a right of first refusal (ROFR) and has the option to purchase the property at a price equal to the market value. - The HFC is ensuring long-term viability of the project and is providing affordable housing for as long as possible.
+- The HFC has more leverage to require certain services provided to residents of a particular development and increased oversight of management as the general partner of the owner. - As general partner, the HFC can receive a share of the developer fee for tax credit deals or upfront fee for workforce deals, annual lease payments, and % of gross sale proceeds.
+These funds are generally received over a 15 year period and would provide a predictable revenue stream for the HFC.
+The funds could be used to assist the HFC in furthering their affordable housing initiatives. - The HFC may also participate as the general contractor to allow a sales tax exemption on construction materials and receive a fee equal to a certain % of savings. - The HFC is granted a right of first refusal (ROFR) and has the option to purchase the property at a price equal to the market value. - The HFC is ensuring long-term viability of the project and is providing affordable housing for as long as possible.